project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10-min-with-paul-mcmahon-on-why-ecological-agriculture-makes-more-business-sense-than-chemical-ag.md

 ---
-title: 10 min with Paul McMahon on why ecological agriculture makes more business sense than chemical ag
+title: 10 Min With Paul Mcmahon On Why Ecological Agriculture Makes More Business Sense Than Chemical Ag
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-05-02)